Quirkbot/QuirkbotCODE/src/documentation/nodes/sequence.md

 id: sequence-docs
 ---

 The Sequence Node can make a sequence of any numbers or values.
 You can specify how long it will take for the sequence to run trough all the values, and trigger a run.
-After a run, the sequence will stop, but it can be triggered again.
+After a run, the sequence will stop, and is ready to be triggered again.

 ## Connections